JeremieLitzler/vueschool-course/course-masterclass-2024.md

 ### Create a New Migration To Store The Profiles Table

-The boileplate contains that migration.
+The boilerplate contains that migration.
 But I'd like to detail how you can create a migration.

 The profile table enriches the `auth.users` table Supabase provides to you by default.
 The two tables are linked through `id` column.